First published in UFO Magazine August 2006

-The trick here: to conceal the fact that well over 170 years after Michael Faraday’s discovery of the electromagnetic induction, still no one knows what a magnetic or electrical field is, exactly.
+The trick here: to conceal the fact that, well over 170 years after Michael Faraday’s discovery of the electromagnetic induction, still no one knows what a magnetic or electrical field is, exactly.
 Therefore the physicist’s whole proudly “real” structure is just as based on acts of metaphorical faith as is David’s “fantasy.”

 This comparison puts David’s experience, Xera’s statements, and the physicist’s ideas on a more even playing field.
 An electrical field is still defined in physics books by using Faraday’s original phrase: lines of force; which of course do not “exist” any more than Xera “exists.”
-We cannot help grasping for such metaphors whenever we describe anything at all.
+We cannot help grasping for such metaphors whenever we describe anything at al

 Of course in a straight fight, Tolanski’s description of events would be universally regarded as more true than David’s.
 Indeed, Tolansky’s metaphors have created a whole scientific and technological culture, whilst those of Xera have not.
 Though Tolansky and Xera both deal in mysteries, Xera, as a Star, has failed to reach that Prime Time called Fact because she is such a singular Event that regular bookings are impossible.

 The reason for Tolansky’s cultural success is that his metaphors are managed a lot better than merely saying “story-jump” or “information space.”
-This sharper focusing of metaphor in Tolansky’s piece is a direct measure of psychosocial success since it leads to the creation of all possible worlds of technology and industry and abandons Xera in the half-formed shadows between cultural dusk and dawn.
+This sharper focusing of metaphor in Tolansky’s piece is a direct measure of psycho-social success since it leads to the creation of all possible worlds of technology and industry and abandons Xera in the half-formed shadows between cultural dusk and dawn.
 The narrative in Tolanski’s passage manages to create a powerful self-proliferating meme with all conscious modern history in its rather temporary grasp.

 David has no such hive-group, and no such narrative.
 He and Xera are alone.
 Unlike Jesus, they cannot form a meme.
-They have no power of self-proliferating advertising save that they now exit in the minds of the readers of this article and David’s obscure pamphlet.
+They have no power of self-proliferating advertising save that they now exist in the minds of the readers of this article and David’s obscure pamphlet.
 But readers will not find David or Xera and her “story jump” easy to remove; these will remain as dormant programs, deteriorating slowly like a newspaper under continuous light rain.

 Unless, like Toad of Toad Hall, they escape to play havoc with every single idea of the world as conceived.